isdanny/guide.hikr.jp/c/tenran-tonosu/index.md

 author: JAMBO International
 license: CC-BY-NC
 area: Chichibu
+tags: [ river, statue ]
 info:
   level: beginner
   walking_time: 3.5h
   highest_point: 270m
   lowest_point: 110m
+summary: >
+  This is a gentle hike with 2 beautiful viewpoints and places to swim in a clean river.
+Definitely good for beginner hikers.
+Best in hot summer: the river is very refreshing.
 ---

 ## Starting Point ##